pechiyappan/data360r/cran-comments.md

   TCdata (11:52)
   metadata (13:53)

+This is my first submission.
-  These are the proper spelling of the terms used above.
+These are the proper spellings of the terms used above.